How to Start a Blog with WordPress

 Many people like to keep all their domains under the same registrar.
 However, if you’re not planning on getting a bunch of domain names, the registrar isn’t generally too important.
 Even if you decide to host your site elsewhere, major registrars generally make it easy to point your domain to a different host.
 I typically get my hosting and domain at the same place, especially since most hosting plans come with a free domain name anyway.

 My two recommended hosts are always either Lyrical Host or Siteground.
-(StudioPress if you don’t like to manage your site and want something that “just works”.
+Lyrical Host is the only host I’ve been with that I can truly recommend without any reservations.
+StudioPress if you don’t like to manage your site and want something that “just works”.
 If you find WordPress is too technical, definitely head over and check them out.
 They’re very simple, straightforward, and their sites look great.

 The only horrible experience I’ve ever had with a host is with 1&1.
 All I have to say is: avoid them.
 Avoid them like the plague.
 Between the poor customer service, billing problems, and overall lack of support, I’ve been disappointed both times I’ve tried hosting a site with them.